 Post in 2024

-35Pharma is a biopharmaceutical company focused on designing and developing innovative biologics to address diseases with significant unmet medical needs, particularly pulmonary hypertension and musculoskeletal disorders.
-The company leverages its expertise in protein engineering and a comprehensive understanding of transforming growth factor (TGF)-beta structure-function relationships to create highly effective ligand traps.
-These advancements aim to facilitate the development of targeted biologics for treating patients suffering from cardio-pulmonary and metabolic diseases.
+35Pharma is a biopharmaceutical company focused on designing and developing innovative biologics to address diseases with high unmet medical needs, particularly pulmonary hypertension and musculoskeletal disorders.
+The company leverages its expertise in protein engineering and its understanding of transforming growth factor-beta (TGF-beta) structure-function relationships to create highly potent ligand traps.
+These developments aim to enhance treatment options for patients suffering from cardio-pulmonary and metabolic diseases.
+By combining advanced scientific knowledge with a commitment to addressing critical health challenges, 35Pharma seeks to contribute significantly to the biopharmaceutical landscape.

 Cidara Therapeutics